cyber-dojo-retired/runner-stateful/README.md

   { "avatar_exists?": false }
 ```

-# avatar_new
+# POST avatar_new
-The avatar with the given avatar_name has entered the
+Sets up the avatar with the given avatar_name, in the
-kata with the given kata with the given starting files.
+kata with the given kata_id_, with the given starting files.
 Must be called once before any call to run with the same
 kata_id and avatar_name.
 - parameters, eg